 Maxims and ‘facts’ accepted without criticism can be particularly anxiety-producing if they contradict each other.
 Such traps are known as ‘double binds’.
 A classic one is the belief that if you say no to people you are selfish, but if you say yes you’re somehow weak and passive.
 The scene is set for a kind of perpetual internal civil war…

-NLP has powerful tools and techniques for exposing and unknotting anxiety and such double binds – and I’m particularly proud of having developed my own technique for this, Rescripting (which I will talk about another time!).
+NLP has powerful tools and techniques for exposing and unknotting anxiety and such double binds – and I’m particularly proud of having developed my own technique for this, Rescripting.
 I developed the process, incidentally, after realizing a particular double bind that had been bugging me for ages without my realizing it.

 Phobias and anxiety